Skip to content

 Editorial infographic: Thanksgiving dinner-table grid showing 4 would-you-rather pairs (turkey vs ham, apple vs pumpkin pie, parade vs football, cook vs clean) and 3 gratitude prompt categories (work win, people thanks, small joy) Figure 5: Thanksgiving prompts work better as food choices than as gratitude exams.

 Use these at a workplace Thanksgiving lunch, a family dinner, or as the warmup before any November round.
-The goal: a longer holiday season without forcing public gratitude on demand.
-That format ages badly the second someone has had a hard year.
-Keep the gratitude prompts opt-in.
-Never go around the table demanding one each.
+You want a fuller holiday season, not a gratitude roll-call.
+The roll-call falls apart the moment someone at the table has had a brutal year.
+So keep the gratitude prompts opt-in.
+Never circle the table demanding one from each person.

 72. Turkey or ham?